Skip to content

 33. Percentage of supply traceable to mill level?

-The company already has achieved 100% traceability to mills in 2020 and the same is reported in 2021.
+The company already has achieved 100% traceability to mills in 2021.
+Some of the company's refineries have IP and SG certification.

 • Y